-QUESTION: Can optimization of the radiolabeled cCPE protein sequence and structure lead to improved characteristics of this radiopharmaceutical for imaging claudin?
+QUESTION: Radiolabelled cCPE proteins can be used for imaging claudin.
+We investigated whether optimisation of the sequence and structure can lead to improved characteristics of this radiopharmaceutical.

-PERTINENT FINDINGS: Truncated, smaller, and mutant versions of labeled cCPE demonstrated superior binding affinity and improved pharmacokinetics compared with previously reported compounds.
+PERTINENT FINDINGS: We found that truncated, smaller and mutant versions of labelled cCPE demonstrated superior binding affinity and improved pharmacokinetics compared to previously reported compounds.

-IMPLICATIONS FOR PATIENT CARE: Optimization of the cCPE sequence may lead to improved detection of claudin-4-expressing cancers.
+IMPLICATIONS FOR PATIENT CARE: Optimization of the cCPE sequence may lead to improved detection of claudin-4 expressing cancers.